Here are five different ways to say hello in Russian. Because greetings should always be no. 1 on your list...

 Whether you landed on this page out of curiosity or because you needed a little help for a Hangman game, get ready!
 Fasten your imaginary seatbelt because we’re about to take to the skies looking for the longest word in the world.
 My job, as a captain, is to make sure you find this journey fruitful and rich in big words!
 Meanwhile, my own deepest desire is to find “the one” – the longest word in English!

 Warning: Those suffering from hippopotomonstrosesquipedaliophobia (fear of long words) should not embark on this discovery mission.
+Here’s what we are going to learn today:

 What is the longest word in the world?